 The dress I kept thinking about was one I had tried on 3 different times on 3 separate days.
 A dress that had a ruched bottom (my #1), and a really unique back detailing (#2).
 It also had the most gorgeous lace with a slight shimmer (#3).

-I ordered it from a store in North Carolina that was priced the lowest.
-I pretended like my wedding date was in September so the order (hand made in Israel) would be rush made and shipped.
+I ordered it from a store in North Carolina and pretended like my wedding date was in September so the order (hand made in Israel) would be rush made and shipped.
 (Does this white lie make me a bad person, or strategically paranoid?
 I plead for the latter.)

 After missing the original delivery at my doorstep, I drove around for an hour trying to locate the UPS building that my wedding dress was being held at.
 Excuse me for not thinking the Quick-E Mart with bars on the windows and taped up bullet holes was where my beautiful (expensive) dress would be held at.

-After notifying the authorities of my location (okay not really, I just texted my police officer fiancé), I parked my car (and “beep”-locked it about a thousand time for all the potential criminals to hear).
+This is the actual store.
+I’m not kidding.
+After notifying the authorities of my location (okay not really, I just texted my police officer fiancé), I parked my car (and audibly locked it about a thousand time for all the potential criminals to hear).
 The store clerk reached behind a glass case with visible drug paraphernalia (“for tobacco use only”) and handed me a Zappos shoe box with the name Dylan on it.
 I cry-chuckled, and had a look behind the counter myself to see that each of the boxes left could not possibly fit a giant wedding gown.
 Fighting back tears, I realized my gown was MIA.
-I proceed to have some… “heartfelt” words with UPS customer service, only to be informed that they’d been calling a 705 number to get a hold of me and let me know the package was redirected.
+I proceed to have some… “heartfelt” words with UPS customer service, only to be informed that they’d been calling a 705 number to get a hold of me (note: I do not have a 705 number) and let me know the package was redirected.
 Didn’t bother to update the online tracking or email and text notifications… just wanted to call someone random person in Ontario.
 Makes sense, right?
 So I start my journey 30 minutes in the opposite direction and finalllllllly meet my dress.
 After a full day of WEDventures, I FOUND THE GOWN.

 I had 4 dress fittings with an amazing seamstress in Pompano Beach.
 Shameless shout out to Alterations by Reina.